CodingOnWindowsOS/Tableau/Tableau Challenges/Day Zero Project Hierarchy/Day Zero Project Hierarchy.md

 with SERVER.auth.sign_in(TABLEAU_AUTHENTICATION):
     # Ensure the most recent Tableau REST API version is used.
     SERVER.use_highest_version()
-    # Extract the parent project ID for the 'DataDevQuest Challenge' project where the new projects will be created.
+    # Extract the parent project ID for the 'Tableau Challenge' project where the new projects will be created.
-    parent_project_id = SERVER.projects.filter(name='DataDevQuest Challenge')[0].id
+    parent_project_id = SERVER.projects.filter(name='Tableau Challenge')[0].id
     # For each region, create a new project and then create the division projects within it.
     for region, divisions in region_division_mapping.items():
         new_region_project = tsc.ProjectItem(